coderberry/airbrake-grails/README.md

 	* Full class names in stacktrace. #11
 * 0.8.1 - 2012/10/19
 	* Better error message for uncaught exceptions. #18
+* 0.9.0 - 2012/10/29
+    * Support for sending notifications to Airbrake asynchronously
+    * Added method to AirbrakeService set notification context information that will be used for any reported errors
+    * Simpler api to provide User Data.
+No need to implement UserDataService instead just set the context.
+(Breaking Change)
+    * All request headers now included when reporting an error.

 ## Contributing